Taskmaster (character): Fictional character biography

-At the time when Captain America was brainwashed into being a Hydra sleeper agent by Red Skull's clone using the powers of Kobik, Taskmaster later relocated to Bagalia where he became its sheriff.

 When Taskmaster and Black Ant (Eric O'Grady's Life Model Decoy counterpart) found out what was done to Captain America to be made into a Hydra sleeper agent, they planned to have a parley with Maria Hill to discuss this with only for the new Madame Hydra (Elisa Sinclair) to get to them first.
 Impressed with the fighting skills of the two of them, Madame Hydra made them bodyguards.

 During the "Secret Empire" storyline, Taskmaster appears as a member of Hydra's Avengers.
 During the battle in Washington DC, Taskmaster and Black Ant witness their teammate Odinson having enough of working for Hydra and striking them down.
 The two of them defect from Hydra and free the captive Champions.
 When Taskmaster and Black Ant asks for them to put in a good word for them, Spider-Man webs them up anyway.

-Taskmaster and Black Ant later attack Empire State University where Dr. Curt Connors was teaching a class.
+Taskmaster and Black Ant later attack Empire State University where Curt Connors was teaching a class.
 As the inhibitor chip prevents Connors into turning into Lizard, Peter Parker sneaks off to become Spider-Man.
 During his fight with Black Ant and Taskmaster, Spider-Man is exposed to the Isotope Genome Accelerator that splits him from his Peter Parker side.

-In a prelude to "Hunted", Taskmaster and Black Ant work with Kraven the Hunter and Arcade in capturing some animal-themed characters for his upcoming hunt.
-Black Ant and Taskmaster are talking about the Hunt.
-Taskmaster betrays Black Ant saying that Black Ant is an animal-themed villain and tasers Black Ant to get more money.
-Lizard finds Taskmaster at the Pop-Up with No Name.
-Lizard proceeds to poisons him by slipping a poison into her beer.
-Lizard offers Taskmaster the antidote if he can take Lizard to Central Park.
-While traveling there, Lizard and Taskmaster defeat Vermin, freeing innocent bystanders.
-Taskmaster helps put a taser chip in Lizard's body, and takes him to Arcade.
-Taskmaster frees Lizard from his binds and Lizard tells Taskmaster that the poison will wear off in 24 hours.
-Taskmaster makes off with Black Ant before Yellowjacket, Human Fly, Razorback, Toad, and White Rabbit can take revenge on him.
-As they leave, Taskmaster states that Black Ant would've done the same for him.
-When Black Ant asks "Do you mean the betrayal part or the rescue part?"
-All Taskmaster can say is "yeah!"